Ann McKim (clipper): Legacy

-Although Ann McKim was the first large clipper ship ever constructed, it is not to say that she opened the clipper ship era, or even that she directly influenced shipbuilders, since no other ship was built like her.
-She may have suggested the clipper design in vessels of ship rig.
-Ann McKim was rather a transitional vessel, which did, however, influence the building of Rainbow in 1845, the first extreme clipper ship.
+Although the near 500-ton Ann McKim was the first large clipper ship ever constructed, she ultimately was a transitional vessel, which influenced the building of Rainbow in 1845, the first extreme clipper.
 Rainbow's design was formulated by John W. Griffiths after he, very impressed with the speed of Ann McKim, studied her blueprints.
 On the same note: the terms Baltimore clipper and clipper ship should not be confused.
-The former term is refereed to the clippers with a displacement between 50 and 200 tons built in Chesapeake Bay in the late 18th century and the latter is to the much larger clippers of the 1840s from New York with a displacement often ten times of what was the Baltimore clippers.
+The former refers to a ship with a displacement between 50 and 200 tons built in Chesapeake Bay in the late 18th century, and the latter to the much larger clippers of the 1840s typically from New York, New England, and Great Britain, with a displacement often ten times of the smaller Baltimore clippers.

-She was the first ship named after a woman.

 During 1843–1844, the first American woman ever in China traveled on board of Ann McKim.
 (A year prior an American, Mrs. Noble was taken a prisoner in China.)

 In 1986, Ann McKim was induced in the fifth class of seafarers and ships by the National Maritime Hall of Fame at the American Merchant Marine Museum.

 Paintings

 One of the earliest appearances of Ann McKim in print was a lithograph of master mariner and ship model maker E. Armitage McCann, circa 1920.
-She later printed on a collection of ceramic serving platters by Wedgwood, Josiah & Sons Inc., circa 1938.
+She was later depicted on a collection of ceramic serving platters by Wedgwood, Josiah & Sons Inc., circa 1938.

-Ann McKim appeared on a few paintings of Montague Dawson.
+Ann McKim appeared on a few paintings of 20th century British painter Montague Dawson.
 Most notable are The "Ann McKim" leaving Foochow for Home, circa 1960, sold at Christie's for $116,550 in 2013 and White Squall – Clipper Ship "Ann Mckim", sold for $68,500 to a private collector from Virginia in 2014.

-She was printed with five sails per mast by Charles J. A. Wilson on Ann McKim of Baltimore – First American Clipper.
+She was printed with five sails per mast by 20th century artist Charles J. A. Wilson on Ann McKim of Baltimore – First American Clipper.
 Ann McKim was painted by the American painter John W. Schmidt in 1977, showing her at sea in the morning light.
 Two paintings of her by Danish-American artist Torsten Kruse appeared in a book about Fell's Point.